jesuscc1993/ps-save-icon-generator/README.md

 The OS will only load up the icons when it feels like it; it usually seems to be at random.
 There are some workarounds but they only sometimes work.
-Often the best solution is to sign out or restart the computer.
+Often the best bet is to sign out or restart the computer, but even this is unreliable.